madskristensen/DeveloperNews/README.md

 ----------------------------------------------

-**Help ensure this will be built in to Visual Studio** by voting on [Bring back the 'Developer News' on startup](https://developercommunity.visualstudio.com/idea/399833/bring-back-the-developer-news-on-startup.html) suggestion.
+**Help ensure this will be built in to Visual Studio** by voting on [Bring back the 'Developer News'](https://developercommunity.visualstudio.com/idea/399833/bring-back-the-developer-news-on-startup.html) suggestion.

 Get the daily news about Visual Studio and other relevant topics right inside Visual Studio.